How to become a restaurant assistant manager: Larissa's story

 - When you’re considering what to do for your career, think about the type of business you want to work for as well as the job itself.

-What to expect if you want to be a restaurant manager
+What to expect if you want to become a restaurant assistant manager

 With Larissa’s experience as an assistant manager, she’ll be able to consider a future career as a restaurant manager.